|Home | Bookmark | Tell||Active petitions in over 75 countries||Follow GoPetition|

 Also, it is unfair to motorists for one motorcycle to occupy an entire parking space when two can easily fit into one.

-When you look at all of the problems facing the world today--environmental exploitation, animal cruelty, hunger, poverty, greed, war, and many more--the fundamental problem can be seen as a fragmented mindset, one which perceives everything else as something separate from the self.
+When you look at all of the problems facing the world today--environmental exploitation, animal cruelty, hunger, poverty, greed, war--you can see the fundamental problem: a mindset which perceives everything as separate, competing entities.

 In the words of noted quantum physicist Dr. Amit Goswami: